| News

 antihypertensive treatment is complex and dependent on side

+effects as well as concurrent disease and lifestyle.
 Kaplan should realise that in my role of reporter, I was

 merely reporting on a study and not necessarily promoting